MRtrix3/mrtrix3/docs/getting_started/image_data.rst

 ...............
 * 4D image (i x j x k x 2)
 * The index file is required, with fixed naming (index.nii)
-* The first 3D volume in the 4th dimension stores the number of elements (fibres) per voxel
+* The first 3D volume in the 4th dimension stores the number of elements (fixels) per voxel
 * The second volume in the 4th dimension stores the sparse data file offset (index) to the first element in that voxel

 Fixel Data File